 ON THIS PAGE: You will learn about the different ways doctors use to treat children with cancer.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 In general, cancer in children is uncommon, so it can be hard for doctors to determine the best treatment unless they know what has been most effective in other children.
 That’s why more than 60% of children younger than 15 years old with cancer are treated as part of a clinical trial.
 Clinical trials are research studies that compare standard treatments (the best proven treatments available) with newer approaches to treatments that may be more effective or test new treatments.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.